 - 3.1 The benefits of this project align with the evidence base developed through the Serious Violence Duty Strategic Needs Assessment and the priorities of Norfolk's Serious Violence Duty Strategy. - 3.2 Rigorous analysis has been undertaken to inform the evidence base for Norfolk's Serious Violence Duty Strategy including quantitative partnership data analysis and qualitative engagement activity with stakeholders including statutory, nonstatutory, voluntary and community sector and communities, including young people. - 3.3 The approaches adopted through the Targeted Youth Outreach Project reflect the evidence base of what works in preventing serious youth violence. - 3.4 The outcomes of the project will be monitored and reviewed.

 4. Other options considered:

-4.1 Do nothing: Without the additional funding provided through the Serious Violence Duty, the Targeted Youth Outreach Projects could not deliver street first aid sessions.
+4.1 Do nothing: Without the additional funding provided through the Serious Violence Duty, the additional resources would not be available for the Targeted Youth Outreach Projects.

 5. Strategic aims/objective supported: